virtusize/virtusize.github.io/source/order-confirmation-page-integration/index.rst

 Order Confirmation Page Integration
 ===================================

-The Order Confirmation Page Script enables Virtusize to show your consumers the items they have recently purchased as part of their ``Purchase History``, and use those items to compare with new items they want to buy.
+The Order Confirmation Page Script enables Virtusize to show your customers the items they have recently purchased as part of their ``Purchase History``, and use those items to compare with new items they want to buy.
 The Virtusize order confirmation integration is the same JavaScript as the one on your product pages.